milad-hub/float-console/README.md

 # Float Console

-A floating console Chrome extension that captures logs, warnings, and errors for quick debugging without opening DevTools.
+A simple floating console for Chrome that shows your logs without opening DevTools.
+Sometimes you just need to see what's being logged, you know?

 ![Float Console](https://img.shields.io/badge/version-1.0.0-blue)
 ![License](https://img.shields.io/badge/license-MIT-green)
 ![Status](https://img.shields.io/badge/status-not%20ready-red)
 ![Release](https://img.shields.io/badge/release-not%20ready-red)

-> ⚠️ **Note**: This project is currently under active development and **has not been released yet**.
-Features may change, bugs may exist, and the extension is not available in the Chrome Web Store.
-Use at your own risk and feel free to report any issues!
+> ⚠️ **Heads up**: This is still being worked on and hasn't been released yet.
+Things might break, features might change, and it's not in the Chrome Web Store.
+Use at your own risk!

+> ⚠️ **Important**: This is just a simple log viewer, okay?
+It's not Chrome DevTools.
+It won't debug your code, won't show you network requests, won't profile performance, none of that fancy stuff.
+It just shows console logs.
+If you need real debugging, use DevTools like everyone else.

-## Features
+## What it does

-- **Floating Console Panel** - Draggable and resizable console that stays accessible
-- **Comprehensive Log Capture** - Automatically captures `console.log`, `console.warn`, `console.error`, `console.info`, `console.debug`, `console.table`, `console.group`, and `console.groupCollapsed`
+Basically, it's a floating window that shows your `console.log`, `console.warn`, `console.error`, and other console stuff.
+That's it.
+Nothing fancy.

+Here's what you can do:

-- **Advanced Filtering** - Filter logs by text content or by log type (log, info, warn, error, debug, group)
+- **See your logs** - All the console methods you're used to (log, warn, error, info, debug, table, group, etc.)
-- **Log Type Filtering** - Select which log types to display using the Types dropdown button
-- **Pin Important Logs** - Pin logs to keep them visible while scrolling
-- **Copy Functionality** - Copy individual logs or all logs (respects both text and type filters) to clipboard
+- **Filter stuff** - Search through logs or filter by type
+- **Pin logs** - Keep important ones at the top
-- **Log Management** - Delete individual logs or clear all logs
+- **Copy logs** - Copy individual logs or everything
-- **Grouped Logs** - Collapsible groups for organized log viewing
-- **Expandable Messages** - Expand/collapse long log messages with chevron controls
+- **Groups** - Expand/collapse grouped logs
-- **Lightweight & Performant** - Optimized with debouncing, memory management, and efficient rendering
-- **Modern UI** - Clean design with dark/light theme support
+- **Long messages** - Expand messages that are too long
+- **Move it around** - Drag it wherever you want
+- **Resize it** - Make it bigger or smaller
+- **Dark mode** - Because dark mode is better
+- **Custom fonts** - Change the font if you want
-- **Keyboard Shortcuts** - Customizable keyboard shortcut to toggle the console (can be configured in Chrome's extension shortcuts settings)
+- **Keyboard shortcut** - Set your own shortcut to toggle it

-- **Customizable Settings**:
-  - Position control (top-left, top-right, bottom-left, bottom-right)
-  - Hover-to-show mode
-  - Dark mode toggle
-  - Custom font family and font size for logs
-- **Persistent Settings** - Remembers your preferences (position, dark mode, font settings, log type selections) across sessions
-- **Privacy-Focused** - All data stays local, no external tracking
-- **Secure** - Built with security best practices including XSS prevention and CSP compliance
+## What it doesn't do

+Just to be clear:

+- It's not DevTools.
+Don't expect breakpoints, network inspection, or any of that.
+- Log formatting might look slightly different than DevTools (we tried, but it's hard to match perfectly)
+- Objects are shown as text, not interactive inspectors
+- No debugging features - can't set breakpoints or step through code
+- Error details might be simpler than what DevTools shows

+If you need real debugging, use Chrome DevTools.
+This is just for quick log viewing.

-## 🚀 Installation
+## Installation

-### From Source
+### Build it yourself

-1. Clone this repository:
+1. Clone the repo:

 ```bash
 git clone https://github.com/milad-hub/float-console.git